 E-learning offers individuals the opportunity to learn and develop themselves in an environment of their choice and within the appropriate time frame.
-Consequently, developing e-contents is becoming an important issue.
-The contents include videos, e-books, educational interactive games, manipulations.
+Consequently. developing e-contents is becoming an important issue. contents include videos. educational interactive e-books, The games. manipulations.
 These e-contents are being kept up-to-date.